orxfun/orx-parallel/examples/wasm/tsp/leptos/README.md

 2. Expose only a thin wasm API.

    Add `wasm_bindings/` as the bridge between Rust and JavaScript.
-Its job is always the same: expose `init_parallel_runtime` and re-export the computation functions with `wasm_bindgen` so the UI can call them from the browser.
+Its job is always the same: expose `init_wasm_parallel_runtime` and re-export the computation functions with `wasm_bindgen` so the UI can call them from the browser.

 3. Build the UI around a Rust UI layer plus a browser host.